Shaukat Khanum Memorial Cancer Hospital and Research Centre: History

-SKMCH&RC in Lahore and Peshawar provide financially supported treatment to about 75% of their patients.

-Today, the Shaukat Khanum Memorial Trust has a presence in over fifty Pakistani cities in the form of hospitals, diagnostic centres, walk-in-clinics (cancer screening centres), and collection centres.
-The Trust aims to build a series of hospitals in various cities of Pakistan to bring cancer care closer to patients.
 Since a quarter of the patients at SKMCH&RC, Lahore were from the Khyber Pakhtunkhwa (KPK) province of Pakistan, and adjoining areas, the second hospital has been built in Peshawar, the capital city of Khyber Pakhtunkhwa.

-The second hospital was inaugurated on 29 December 2015 by a cancer patient in Peshawar.[15]
+The second hospital was inaugurated on 29 December 2015 by a cancer patient in Peshawar.
 At the completion of Phase I, it has commenced clinical services, with outpatient clinics, inpatient beds, a fully equipped intensive care unit (ICU), a full-service pharmacy, and 24-hour emergency services.
 Chemotherapy services are also available, of tremendous benefit to patients who previously made physically, emotionally, and financially demanding trips to Lahore for cyclical chemotherapy treatments every few weeks.

 In conjunction with the commencement of clinical services, the full range of pathology and radiology services have begun in Peshawar.
 The Radiology department has commenced services.
 Surgical oncology services are expected to start in 2020 as part of Phase 3 of the development.
-SKMCH&RC, Peshawar is built according to the latest international healthcare standards and its covered area is even bigger than SKMCH&RC, Lahore.

 Board of governors

 The hospital is a project of the Shaukat Khanum Memorial Trust, a non-profit legal entity established under the laws of Pakistan.
 The Board of Governors formulates overall policy and consists of bankers, researchers, businessmen, and physicians.
-The hospital is managed by a professional team from clinical, administrative, and nursing backgrounds. former Prime Minister of Pakistan Imran Khan is the chairman of the board.
+The hospital is managed by a professional team from clinical, administrative, and nursing backgrounds.
+Former Prime Minister of Pakistan Imran Khan is the chairman of the board.

 The Board of Governors of SKMT is composed of eminent individuals from diverse backgrounds, including bankers, researchers, businessmen, and physicians, who bring valuable experience to the table.
 The role of the Board includes governance and oversight of the clinical programmes, finances, and resource generation.